Undergrads

 Undergrads (stylized as underGRADS) is an adult animated sitcom centered on the lives of four college undergraduate freshmen.
 Originally broadcast on MTV in 2001, only 13 episodes were created.
+It has since been shown on Teletoon's Adult Block in Canada, and Trouble in the United Kingdom.

+History

-It has since been shown on Teletoon in Canada, and Trouble in the United Kingdom.
-The show was conceived by Pete Williams, who dropped out of college at the age of 19 to work on the show in 1997.
+The show was created by Pete Williams, who dropped out of New York University at the age of 19 during his sophomore year to work on the show in 1997 after winning an MTV animation contest.
 Williams performs most of the voices on the show.
 The series was produced by David McGrath.